smoran02/tusk/vagrant/README.md

 # Vagrant VM
-This is the *right* way to run a Tuffix virtual machine (VM) on your computer.
+This is the *right* way to run a virtual machine (VM) on your computer.
 The ideal use case is that the VM is run headless which means there is not a graphical user interface with windows and a mouse pointer.
 Files are shared between the host and the VM using the host's file system.
 To get work done, one uses all the typical Windows or Mac tools that one is used to.
 It is a lightweight way to have access to the Linux tools you need to get your class work completed.

 A short video that demonstrates basic use of this VM on a macOS host computer is online at https://youtu.be/xO3eSnkwk74.